Back in

 Maybe I’m alone but I feel there is only one time when a hard-boiled egg has a remotely positive smell…and that is when I am starving in the morning

 and I have a craving for such a thing.
 Now I didn’t necessarily mind the smell while soaking in the pools.
-What I
+What I do mind is that fact that I now smell

 like a hard-boiled egg.
 Still.
 After two showers and two different hair washings.
 It is clearly a smell that keeps on giving.
 And now I am meeting two